FH-Tutorials/DotNetCoreDemo/README.md

 # .Net Core Socket Demo using docker

-Show a simple example on how .net core application may be executed/compiled on Linux running inside docker container.
+Shows a simple example on how .net core application may be executed/compiled on Linux running inside docker container.

 When running the container an application is started which opens a socket on port 9000.
 It is possible to connect over a telnet client to that port using the IP address of the docker machine and send different characters.
 When sending *shift + q* then the hole concatenated text is echoed back to client.